ddev/ddev/docs/users/topics/database_management.md

 * `ddev describe` tells you the URL for the built-in PHPMyAdmin database browser (Hint: It's `http://<yourproject>.ddev.site:8036`).
 * PHPStorm (and all JetBrains tools) have a nice database browser:
     * Choose a static `host_db_port` for your project.
 For example `host_db_port: 59002` (each project's db port should be different if you're running more than one project at a time). (`ddev start` to make it take effect)
-    * Use the "database" tool to create a source from "localhost", with type "mysql" and the port you chose, credentials username: db and password: db
+    * Use the "database" tool to create a source from "localhost", with the proper type "mysql" or "postgresql" and the port you chose, credentials username: db and password: db
     * Explore away!
 * There's a sample custom command that will run the free [mysqlworkbench](https://dev.mysql.com/downloads/workbench/) GUI database explorer on macOS, Windows or Linux.
 You just have to:
     * `cp ~.ddev/commands/host/mysqlworkbench.example ~.ddev/commands/host/mysqlworkbench`